mahmoudimus/ac/docs/public/guides/connect-cookbook.md

 ### <a name="all.js"></a> Loading `all.js` from the host application

-Loading `all.js` is necessary for you to use the [`AP` object](../javascript/module-AP.html) and access [Connect APIs](../concepts/javascript-api.html).
+Loading `all.js` is necessary to use the [`AP` object](../javascript/module-AP.html) and access [Connect APIs](../concepts/javascript-api.html).
-This method requires jQuery (reference the script tag) to load `all.js` from the host application (like Confluence or JIRA) server.
-This sets up a cross-domain messaging bridge (XDM) so that you can access the content from the main product iframe.
+In this sample we use a script tag to serve jQuery, but normally you'd serve this from your app.

 ````